AKSingh-Udacity/azuredatastudio/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## Localization
-Azure Data Studio localization is now open for community contributions.
-You can contribute to localization for both software and docs. https://aka.ms/SQLOpsStudioLoc
+***Azure Data Studio localization is now open for community contributions.
+You can contribute to localization for both software and docs***. https://aka.ms/SQLOpsStudioLoc

 Localization is now opened for 10 languages: French, Italian, German, Spanish, Simplified Chinese, Traditional Chinese, Japanese, Korean, Russian, and Portuguese (Brazil).
 Help us make Azure Data Studio available in your language!